brian32768/react-bootstrap-test/README.md

 ## react-simply/

-This app is intentional simple.
+This app is intentionally simple.
 It has a navbar and uses simple React Routing and React Bootstrap.
+It's getting more complex as I am adding a form to it!

+It whines about not liking versoin 18 of React but then it runs anyway?
+Weird.

 See Chapter 12 in "Beginning ReactJS Foundations" and also https://www.freecodecamp.org/news/a-complete-beginners-guide-to-react-router-include-router-hooks/